BlackSnufkin/Rusty-Playground/README.md

 # ClipboradMon :pushpin:
   - Simpale Program to monitor clipborad for changes and log them or copy the file depenads on the situastion
 ---
-# DefExclusions :pushpin:
+# DefenderWeaknes :pushpin:
-  - Simpale Program to enum Defender Exclusions from normal user (no admin)
+- Program to Enumerate Defender Weaknesses: This tool identifies exclusion paths allowed threats and ASR enabled rules on the system from a normal user (no admin privileges required).
   - Reference:
     - [Source](https://twitter.com/VakninHai/status/1796628601535652289)
 ---